-In the years leading up to the turn of the 20th century Dawson was transformed from a First Nations camp into the largest, most refined city north of Seattle and west of Winnipeg.
+In the years leading up to the turn of the 20th century, Dawson was transformed from a First Nations camp into the largest, most refined city north of Seattle and west of Winnipeg.
 It had grand buildings with running water, telephones, and electricity.
 In 1899 the city's population numbered almost 30,000—a jump of about 29,900 over the previous few years—which all but overwhelmed the Tr'ondëk Hwëch'in, the First Nations Hän-speaking people that inhabited the area.
-Their chief, a man named Isaac, who is still revered as the savior of the culture, packed his people up and moved them from the confluence, where they had hunted and fished for thousands of years, to the village of Moosehide a few miles downstream.
-The town he left behind grew into a place where a fresh egg could cost the equivalent of a day's salary down south, and where one of the most profitable jobs was panning gold dust out of the sawdust scattered on saloon floors.
+Their chief, a man named Isaac, who is still revered as the savior of the culture, moved his people from the confluence, where they had hunted and fished for thousands of years, to the village of Moosehide a few miles downstream.
+The town they left behind grew into a place where a fresh egg could cost the equivalent of a day's salary down south, and where one of the most profitable jobs was panning gold dust out of the sawdust scattered on saloon floors.

 Today Dawson City is home to about 1,800 people, 400 or so of whom are of First Nations descent.
 The city itself is now a National Historic Site of Canada.
 Besides being one of the hippest, funkiest towns in the north, Dawson also serves as a base from which to explore the Tombstone Territorial Park, a natural wonderland with plants and animals found nowhere else, living in the spaces between high, steep mountain ranges.